 Why do you like working in the tourism industry?

 My love of the tourism industry stems from my passion to travel.
 I believe that it is important to experience as much of this world as we possibly can in the short amount of time we are here.
 When I am not traveling, working to promote the beauty of my own hometown fills my heart.
 Working in this industry, I get to communicate with my kind of people – the travelers, explorers, adventurers – and doing what you love with the people in your “tribe” is the most rewarding.

 What I love the most about Northeast Michigan is being on the coast of Lake Huron and our 4 seasons.
 I thrive on the variety of temperatures (a great excuse for seasonal shopping trips) and the change in scenery every 4 months.
 Summer and fall are my favorite.
 You’ll catch me outside the most during these seasons.

 In summer I love going out on our pontoon on Long Lake, or riding Carmen, my green beach cruiser bike complete with wicker basket & bell (wave or say hi, if you see me!).
 In fall my favorite thing to do is take walks around the trails when the leaves are falling or hit up Knaebe’s apple farm for some fresh cider and donuts.
-In the winter I spend a lot of time at home reading books, playing board games, and cuddling with my 3 cats- Mieka, Loki, and Nori.
+In the winter I spend a lot of time at home reading books, playing board games, and cuddling with my 5 (yes, 5) cats- Mieka, Loki, Nori, Thora, and Freja.
 That’s right, I’m a cat lady.
 Springtime is when I celebrate my birthday and excitedly watch nature bloom after a long winter sleep.

 I’ve lived in Alpena my whole life and as a native, I’ve been lucky enough to watch this community grow firsthand year after year.
-An “Alpena Adventure” is right in my backyard, for which I am so thankful for.
+An “Alpena Adventure” is right in my backyard, for which I am so thankful.